-The investee companies are rated for governance aspects using the Investment Manager's ESG score.
+The investee companies are rated for governance aspects using the Investment Manager's ESG Observatory score.
 Common governance indicators include sound management structures, such as board independence and diversity, employee ownership, remuneration of staff, tax compliance, rights of minority shareholders, executive remuneration, and audit and accounting oversight, in addition to those governance factors which are specific to ABS, including structural features of a transaction that evidence adequate protection to bondholders and alignment of interest.
-These Governance indicators are a major component of the Investment Manager's ESG score.
+These Governance indicators are a major component of the Investment Manager's ESG Observatory score.
 The Investment Manager has established a monitoring process to track incidents or ongoing situations in which an issuer's activities may have adverse effects on environmental, social, and governance aspects.
 This process intends to ensure the alignment with global norms such as the UN Global Compact principles, the OECD Guidelines for Multinational Enterprises, and the UN Guiding Principles on Business and Human Rights.
 This process is initially based on the utilization of third-party data and subsequently entails a comprehensive structured review conducted by the Investment Manager.
-Securities of issuers are excluded where the Investment Manager has concluded that they

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. (i) violate the norms and standards promoted by the Sub-Fund or (ii) are involved in critical controversies, including those related to governance matters.
+Securities of issuers are excluded where the Investment Manager has concluded that they (i) violate the norms and standards promoted by the Sub-Fund or (ii) are involved in critical controversies, including those related to governance matters.
 However, the Investment Manager recognizes that excluding such issuers from the Investment Manager's investments may not always be the best approach to mitigate the adverse effects of their activities.
 In these cases, the Investment Manager will monitor these issuers, where the Investment Manager believes that reasonable progress can be attained, for example, through active ownership activities, provided the issuer demonstrates good governance.